nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * *Task* - A task to be carried out (e.g. Feeding a pet)
 * *Stat* - Statistic of a pet such as Pet Type(Dog / Cat), Age or Weight
 * *Value* - Result of the statistic (e.g. 5,10,15)
-* *VariousCommands* - Commands in general, non specifically
+* *VariousCommands* - Commands in general, non-specific

 ## Instructions for manual testing